xquery-mode/oook-selector/README.md

 There is help if you press '?' afterwards.

 Note: If you use an LW configuration service, first enter  C-c m g  to fetch the
-      configuration for the XDBC and REST server of the application setting :app/ml-file-loading  from the LW configuration service.
+      configuration for the MarkLogic connection from the LW configuration service.

 With  C-c m x  you can just evaluate an xquery from a minibuffer.